andymeneely/project-timber-wolf/rules/RULES.md

   * In the *Rescue Dogs* event, the team chooses who the dogs rescue in an order of your choosing.
   * In *Release the Hounds*, if the number of dogs in the bag are not equal, the team chooses how to distribute them.

+**THERE ARE BETTER DOGS**.
+Some characters have the ability to escape Guards without 👊.
+If one of these characters shares a hex with a dog and their action puts one tile of separation between them and the dog (e.g. ➜➜), the dog stays where it is instead of chasing.

 ## Watchtower

 ![watchtower](fig_hex_watchtower.png)